Molyktech/react-e-commerce/README.md

 # react-e-commerce
-a e- commerce shop used built using react
+An e- commerce shop used built using react